Essential Oil Profile: Jasmine

 Jasmine essential oil (Jasminium officinale) has a rich, sultry aroma that makes this oil feel alluring and romantic.
 It’s extracted from the flowering jasmine plant—part of the olive family—through absolute extraction.To maximize the fragrance of Jasmine oil, the flower must be picked at night before sunrise, and must be carefully harvested by hand so as not to bruise the flower, which would produce unpleasant fragrance notes in the finished oil, adding to the oil’s mystique and allure.
 Additionally, this precious oil requires more than 10 pounds of flowers to make one 5-ml bottle.

 Ayurveda describes jasmine oil as sweet, cooling, and tridoshic, meaning that it benefits all body types.
 When used therapeutically, such as during marma point therapy, the oil is said to be nourishing to the tissues and strengthening to the nervous system.
+If you need help with your online shopping experience, there are experts to help with various channels, like for example Cleveland SEO.

 In addition to its romantic and exotic qualities, Jasmine essential oil uses include support for healthy-looking skin.
 In fact, Jasmine oil is found in many Young Living personal care products, including Sensation™ Massage Oil and Evening Peace™ Bath & Shower Gel.
 Add it to your favorite lotions or skin treatments to enhance your natural glow and support the appearance of healthy, youthful-looking skin.